Alan McManus

-Alan McManus (born 21 January 1971) is a Scottish retired professional snooker player and current commentator who works for Eurosport.
+Alan McManus (born 21 January 1971) is a Scottish retired professional snooker player, and a current commentator and pundit for ITV and Eurosport on snooker coverage.
 A mainstay of the world's top sixteen during the 1990s and 2000s, he has won two ranking events, the 1994 Dubai Classic and the 1996 Thailand Open, and competed in the World Championship semi-finals in 1992, 1993 and 2016.
 He also won the 1994 Masters, ending Stephen Hendry's five-year, 23-match unbeaten streak at the tournament with a 9–8 victory in the final.
 McManus announced his retirement on 9 April 2021 after losing 6–3 to Bai Langning in the second qualifying round of the 2021 World Snooker Championship.

 Career

 Top 16 career and Masters winner

-McManus has long been considered a consistently good player, having a record of fourteen consecutive seasons in the Top 16, but never managed to achieve the success of his contemporaries Stephen Hendry, Ken Doherty, Ronnie O'Sullivan, John Higgins and Mark Williams.
+McManus was a consistent performer on the snooker tour, having a record of fourteen consecutive seasons in the Top 16, but never managed to achieve the success of his contemporaries Stephen Hendry, Ken Doherty, Ronnie O'Sullivan, John Higgins and Mark Williams.
 He was ranked in the Top 16 from 1990 to 2006, dropping out after an unsuccessful 2005/2006 season.
 His highest ranking was sixth (in 1993/94 and 1996/97).
-McManus has reached twenty-one professional semi-finals, but won only four events.
-He has reached the semi-finals of the World Championship three times, but has never appeared in a final.
+McManus reached twenty-one professional semi-finals, and won only four events.
+He reached the semi-finals of the World Championship three times, but never appeared in a final.
 Until 2005, he had gone eleven years without reaching the quarter-finals of the tournament, despite consistent achievements in other events.

-McManus's resilience in snooker matchplay is shown by the fact that the first whitewash of his professional career came in his 0–5 defeat by Peter Ebdon at the 1998 Grand Prix, his 312th match as a professional player.
+McManus's resilience in snooker matchplay can be demonstrated in that the first whitewash of his professional career came in his 0–5 defeat by Peter Ebdon at the 1998 Grand Prix, his 312th match as a professional player.

-At the 1994 Masters, McManus defeated Nigel Bond by 5–2 in the first round, Ken Doherty 5–1 in the quarter-finals, and then Neal Foulds 6–4 in the semi-final to set up his first triple crown tournament final against defending champion and fellow Scot Stephen Hendry.
-In what became the highlight of his career, he claimed the Masters title at Wembley defeating Stephen Hendry 9–8 in the final and thus ending Hendry's unbeaten run in the tournament, which dated back to 1989.
-He would also win the tournaments' highest break prize, £10,000 for a 132 total clearance in the sixth frame of his first-round match against Nigel Bond.
+At the 1994 Masters, McManus defeated Nigel Bond 5–2 in the first round, Ken Doherty 5–1 in the quarter-finals, and then Neal Foulds 6–4 in the semi-final to set up his first triple crown tournament final against defending champion and fellow Scot Stephen Hendry.
+In what became the highlight of his career, he claimed the Masters title at Wembley, defeating Hendry 9–8 in the final and thus ending Hendry's unbeaten run in the tournament, which dated back to 1989.
+He also won the tournament's highest-break prize, £10,000 for a 132 total clearance in the sixth frame of his first-round match against Bond.

-His last major final was at the 2002 LG Cup at the Preston Guild Hall where he lost 5–9 to fellow-countryman Chris Small.
-A series of poor results in the 2005/2006 season saw him drop out of the top 16 for the first time since 1991.
+His last major final was at the 2002 LG Cup, at the Preston Guild Hall, in which he lost 5–9 to fellow-countryman Chris Small.
+He dropped out of the top 16 in the 2005/2006 season, the first time he had done so since 1991.
 He reached the semi-finals of the 2006 Snooker Grand Prix, losing to Neil Robertson.